ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 Open the SQL script window in the database, enter the users' query, and click on the "Explain Execution Plan" icon to review the query execution plan.

-[ SQL 편집기 ] of connected database → [ 새 SQL 편집기 ]
+[ SQL Editor ] of the connected database → [ New SQL script ]

 ![excplan1](media/DBeaver/excplan1.png)

-Users can input the query in the SQL Script window and click on the "Explain Execution Plan" icon to review the query execution plan.
+Users can input the query in the SQL Script panel and click on the "Explain Execution Plan" icon to review the query execution plan.

-/* DBeaver 공식 문서를 보니 SQL editor의 Script Panel부분 같은데 용어를 어떻게..?*/

 ![excplan2](media/DBeaver/excplan2.png)